 If the family has failed to report a change in family income or composition in a timely manner WMHA will implement any resulting rent increases retroactively to the first day of the month following the date of the change leading to the interim reexamination of family income.

-11-I.E RECALCULATING FAMILY SHARE AND SUBSIDY AMOUNT
+11-I.F.
+RECALCULATING FAMILY SHARE AND SUBSIDY AMOUNT

 Overview